Access profiles, together with ADOMs, determine administrator accounts’ permissions.

 Click the Read Only check box to select or deselect all read categories.

-Click the Read-Write check box select or deselect all write categories.
+Click the Read-Write check box to select or deselect all write categories.

 Unlike the other rows, whose scope is an area of the configuration, the Maintenance row does not affect the configuration.
 Instead, it indicates whether the administrator can do special system operations such as changing the firmware.